Niagara Falls Canada is the perfect weekend getaway destination. Discover how to visit all of the best sites in Niagara Falls in two fun-filled days.

-Most of the original equipment is still in place, including the huge generator units with a capacity of 10,000 horsepower each.
+Most of the original equipment remains in place, including the huge generator units, each with a capacity of 10,000 horsepower.

-When evening arrives, the Niagara Parks Power Station is home to an impressive performance.
+When evening arrives, the Niagara Parks Power Station stages an impressive performance.
 The station comes alive with an amazing light and sound show.
 This interactive experience presents an historic story.
-It takes you from the Ice Age all the way through to the present, where the power plant’s machinery comes alive to transform water to power.
-It’s an exhilarating sensory experience that you won’t soon forget.
+Travel from the Ice Age all the way through to the present, where the power plant’s machinery comes alive to transform water to power.
+It’s an exhilarating sensory experience.

 For more fun things to do, check out the attractions around the Clifton Hill district.
-The street has the usual touristy trappings including wax museums, haunted houses, arcades, candy stores and souvenir shops.
+The street has the usual touristy stops including wax museums, haunted houses, arcades, candy stores and souvenir shops.

-The street has improved a lot from its ‘kitschy’ roots in evidence just a few years ago.
-There are now several great restaurant options along both Clifton Hill and Victoria Avenue.
+The street has improved a lot from its ‘kitschy’ roots still visible just a few years ago.
+There are several great restaurant options along both Clifton Hill and Victoria Avenue.

-The kids will love Dinosaur Adventure Park, a mini-golf course, as they play their way through any amazing collection of enormous dinosaurs.
+Kids love Dinosaur Adventure Park, a mini-golf course, playing their way through any amazing collection of enormous dinosaurs.

 Next door is Niagara Speedway, a stupendous go-cart track.
 Race up to speeds of 32 km/h.
-But, be ready to slow down as you get to the four-story helical spiral and climb upward 40 feet.
-The course is impressive covering four acres.
+Be ready to slow down on the four-story helical spiral and climb up 40 feet.
+The course is impressive, covering four acres.

-Don’t miss Locomoland.
-This is an amazing miniature remote-controlled railway system.
-Watch the trains as they travel through different scenes and landscapes.
+Don’t miss Locomoland, an amazing, miniature, remote-controlled railway system.
+Watch the trains travelling through different scenes and landscapes.

 The easiest way locate Clifton Hill is to look for the big SkyWheel.

 The Niagara SkyWheel is Canada’s largest observation wheel.
-During this fun, 8 to 12-minute ride, sit in comfortable gondolas as you climb 175 feet above Niagara Falls.
-You’ll see both the American and Horseshoe Falls.
-You can also ride the wheel at night, to view the Niagara skyline and the flashing lights of Clifton Hill’s attractions below.
+During this fun, 8 to 12-minute ride, sit in comfortable gondolas climbing more than 50 metres above Niagara Falls.
+See both the American and Horseshoe Falls.
+For a different perspective, ride the wheel at night, and view the Niagara skyline and the flashing lights of Clifton Hill’s attractions below.

 Casinos at Niagara Falls